dyogurt/scotland/content/post/Right to Roam.md

 ![Kinder Scouts Mass Trespass Group](https://99percentinvisible.org/app/uploads/2018/06/PROD-21-4-2017-TrespassWalkingGroup1932-913.jpg)

 I recommend [this](https://99percentinvisible.org/episode/right-to-roam/) podcast about the history of how Roaming became possible.
-They talk about Scotland starting at 22:10
+They talk about Scotland at 22:10

-When 99% Invisible producer Katie Mingle’s father Jim Mingle retired, he began walking–a lot.
+> When 99% Invisible producer Katie Mingle’s father Jim Mingle retired, he began walking–a lot.
 He’d always been a walker, but with more time, he took up long-distance, multi-day trips.
 And even though he’s an American, he mostly preferred to walk in the UK.
 In fact, over the course of a decade, he walked the entire length of Great Britain.

 ### Bothies